Ada Ameh

-Ada Ameh (15 May 1974 – 17 July 2022) was a Nigerian actress who spent more than two decades in the Nigerian movie industry and was notable for her character as Anita in the 1996 movie titled Domitilla and as Emu Johnson in the award-winning Nigerian television series titled The Johnsons.
-Ameh in The Johnsons television series featured alongside other Nollywood actors such as Charles Inojie, Chinedu Ikedieze, and Olumide Oworu.
+Ada Ameh (15 May 1974 – 17 July 2022) was a Nigerian actress who spent more than two decades in the Nigerian movie industry, and was notable for playing the roles of Anita in the 1996 movie Domitilla and Emu Johnson in the award-winning Nigerian television series The Johnsons, in which she featured alongside other Nollywood actors including Charles Inojie, Chinedu Ikedieze, and Olumide Oworu.

 Early life and education

-Ameh, although a native of Idoma in Benue State, was born and raised in Ajegunle in Lagos State, a south-western geographical part of Nigeria predominantly occupied by the Yoruba-speaking people of Nigeria.
-Ameh received both primary and secondary education in Lagos State but would eventually quit school at age 14, the same age she gave birth to her daughter.
+Ameh, although one of the Idoma of Benue State, was born and raised in Ajegunle in Lagos State in south-western Nigeria, a region predominantly occupied by Yoruba-speaking people.
+Ameh received both primary and secondary education in Lagos State but eventually quit school at the age of 14, the same age at which she gave birth to her daughter.

 Career

 In 1995, Ameh officially became part of the Nigerian movie industry Nollywood and received her first movie role in 1996, where she played the character Anita in the movie Domitila, which became quite successful.
 The movie was produced and directed by Zeb Ejiro.
 Ameh also featured in the Nigerian TV series titled The Johnsons, which also became a successful project that received awards.